yubozhao/kfserving/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-In this example, it builds a classifier model using the iris data set with Scikit-learn and save the model with BentoML, builds and pushes an API server image to the Docker Hub, and then deploys the images as InferenceService to a cluster with KFServing installed for inferencing.
+This example builds a classification model using the iris data set with Scikit-learn and save the model with BentoML, and then builds and pushes an API server image to the Docker Hub, and finally deploys the images as InferenceService to a cluster with KFServing installed for inferencing.

 [BentoML](https://bentoml.org) is an open-source framework for high-performance ML model serving.
-It bundles ML model, preprocessing/post-processing code, model dependencies and model configuration into an API server that is ready to deploy to platforms such as AWS Lambda, Sagemaker, Google Cloud Run, Kubernetes, KNative, and more.
+It bundles ML models, preprocessing/post-processing code, model dependencies and model configuration into an API server that is ready to deploy to platforms such as AWS Lambda, Sagemaker, Google Cloud Run, Kubernetes, KNative, and more.

 BentoML supports all major machine learning frameworks including Keras, Tensorflow, PyTorch, Fast.ai, XGBoost and etc.

-## Deploy a custom InferenceService using BentoML
+## Deploy a custom InferenceService

 ### Setup